Bailey Arboretum: Improvements

+Specialized areas

 There are several specialized areas at the Arboretum.
 Bailey Arboretum has one of the first sensory gardens on Long Island.
 It opened on Sept.
 11, 1990.
 Handicap-accessible, it appeals to all senses enabling the sight- and mobility-impaired to enjoy a garden.
 This garden, called the Secret Walled Garden, is maintained by the Locust Valley Garden Club.

-The Arboretum's Children's Habitat outdoor classroom is accredited by Nature Explore of the Arborday Foundation.
+The Arboretum's Children's Habitat outdoor classroom is accredited by Nature Explore of the Arbor Day Foundation.
 It is the first accredited outdoor classroom located at an arboretum in New York State and has been certified since 2007.
 The Habitat has a picnic grove with tables, a music/movement area with a stage, a nature art area and a climbing/crawling area.
 Natural materials used include logs, stumps and wood chips.
 Recent improvements to the Children's Habitat include: new arts and crafts tables and chairs, outdoor chalkboards, log seating, storage lockers and a two level wooden house with a climbing wall and slide.

-There is also a Bog Garden for flowers and plants that prefer to grow in moist conditions and another garden with plants to attract butterflies and hummingbirds.
+There is also a Bog garden for flowers and plants that prefer to grow in moist conditions and another garden with plants to attract butterflies and hummingbirds.

 Three hiking trails cover a large part of the property.
 There a trail that circles around the Great Lawn and the Wide Loop and the Evergreen Arbor Trails cover 30 acres.

+Accreditation

 In October 2014, the arboretum was awarded accreditation as a level II arboretum by the ArbNet Arboretum Accreditation Program.
 It is the only arboretum in the New York metropolitan area to achieve this accreditation.
 Over 125 species of trees were listed on the certification application.
 However, there are still many tree species at the arboretum that have not been identified.

 A ceremony was held to celebrate this achievement on April 24, 2015 at which time a lace bark pine tree was planted - the first of its kind for the arboretum.

 Level II accreditation criteria includes: having a minimum of 100 species of trees or woody plants, providing educational and public programming, and having a collections policy detailing the development and management of the plants in the arboretum.
 Other locations that have received Level II accreditation by ArbNet in the New York metropolitan area include: Brooklyn Botanic Gardens, Green-wood Cemetery and Woodlawn Cemetery.

+Education center

 Bailey Arboretum is home to the Volunteers for Wildlife Hospital and Education Center.
 The wildlife hospital moved from the Caumsett State Park in Lloyd Harbor to the Bailey Arboretum in November 2011.
 The species at the center are all native to Long Island.
 The not-for-profit organization was created in 1982 and cares for about 2,000 injured or orphaned wild animals each year.

+Friends association

 A volunteer group, Friends of Bailey Arboretum, was established in the late 1960s and operates the site for Nassau County.
 In 2010, it was noted that the group raised approximately $200,000 a year.